BhasherBEL/blog/content/posts/patching-flake-inputs-with-pull-requests/index.md

 +++
 date = '2025-03-26T16:47:29+01:00'
 draft = false
-title = 'Patching Nixpkgs With Pull Requests'
+title = 'Patching Nix Flake Inputs With Pull Requests'
 +++

 Updating my Nix channels is always a bit of a gamble.
 Sometimes, something breaks.
 Fortunately, because I'm on NixOS, this never results in a completely broken system; it just prevents an update.
 Still, it's an annoying inconvenience.